gregp1985/hangman/README.md

 ## Testing

-I have manually testes this project by doing the following:
+I have manually tested this project by doing the following:

 - Passed the code through the PEP8 linter and confirmed no problems (PEP8online.com)
-- Given invalid inputs (incorect characters, duplicate characters, multiple characters) to confirm the expected output.
+- Given invalid inputs (incorrect characters, duplicate characters, multiple characters) to confirm the expected output.
 - Tested in my local terminal as well as the Code Institute Heroku terminal.

 Further Testing in file [TESTING.md](TESTING.md)